fofofoxdayooooo/mod_logdir_improved/README.md

 **mod_logdir_improved** is an Apache HTTP Server module that provides **per-virtual-host dynamic log directories** with secure ownership and automatic directory creation.
 It supports both **Apache 2.2 (fixed log path)** and **Apache 2.4+ (dynamic log paths with LogFormat expressions)**.
+And as a bonus, I created a module to solve Apache's Docroot problem.
+It's simple, but it fixes the issue where Apache fails to start if the home directory is missing during startup.
 ---

 ## Features